• Skip to primary navigation

 Lemon extract and lemon zest share some common traits that make them ideal for a wide range of culinary applications.

-Their acidic, citrusy flavors are perfect for enhancing the taste of baked goods, dressings, marinades, and sauces.
+Their acidic, citrusy flavors are perfect for improving the taste of baked goods, dressings, marinades, and sauces.

-Both of these options offer convenience to home cooks who want to introduce a lemony punch into their dishes without having to deal with fresh lemons’ tedious preparation process.
+Both of these options offer convenience to home cooks who want to introduce a lemony punch into their dishes without having to deal with fresh lemons' tedious preparation process - similar anise seed vs extract comparison shows how seed and extract forms compare.

-In addition to infusing a delightful tanginess into food preparations, using either lemon zest or extract contributes some nutritional value.
+In addition to infusing a nice tanginess into food preparations, using either lemon zest or extract contributes some nutritional value.

 They contain vitamins, minerals and antioxidants which provide many health benefits like aiding digestion, improving heart health and boosting the immune system.